KSPModdingLibs/KSPCommunityFixes/README.md

 - [**FastLoader**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/108) [KSP 1.12.3 - 1.12.5]<br/>Complete rewrite of the KSP asset/part loader : prevent GPU framerate limits from affecting loading speed, implement multithreaded asset loading (20% to 40% speedup depending on CPU & storage specs), provides an opt-in mechanism for caching PNG textures in the DXT5 format, also implements loading of additional DDS formats (see **BetterDDSSupport** patch in the API/modding tools section).
 - **PQSUpdateNoMemoryAlloc** [KSP 1.11.0 - 1.12.5]<br/> Prevent huge memory allocations and resulting occasional stutter on PQS creation happening when moving around near a body surface.
 - [**PQSCoroutineLeak**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/85) [KSP 1.8.0 - 1.12.5]<br/>Prevent KSP from spawning multiple PQS update coroutines for the same PQS after scene switches and on other occasions, causing large performance degradation over time.
+- [**PQSOnlyStartOnce**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/350) [KSP 1.12.0 - 1.12.5]</br>Prevent KSP from restarting PQS spheres multiple times when launching a vessel from the VAB or SPH.
 - [**MemoryLeaks**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/49) [KSP 1.12.0 - 1.12.5]<br/>Fix a bunch of managed memory leaks, mainly by proactively removing `GameEvents` delegates originating from destroyed `UnityEngine.Object` instances on scene switches.
 Will log detected leaks and memory usage.
 Also see`Settings.cfg` to enable advanced logging options that can be useful to hunt down memory leaks in mods.
 - [**ProgressTrackingSpeedBoost**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/57) [KSP 1.12.0 - 1.12.5]<br/>Remove unused ProgressTracking update handlers.
 Provides a very noticeable performance uplift in career games having a large amount of celestial bodies and/or vessels.
 - [**DisableMapUpdateInFlight**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/59) [KSP 1.8.0 - 1.12.5]<br/>Disable the update of orbit lines and markers in flight when the map view isn't shown.
 Provides decent performance gains in games having a large amount of celestial bodies and/or vessels.